tambrulee/Project-2/README.md

 As a user, I want to drag and drop tasks, so that I can prioritise or reorder them easily.

 As a user, I want to remove tasks from my list, so that I can keep my to-do list clean and relevant.

+As a user, I want to be able change the page background, so that I can customise or add a theme to my list.

 ### Testing